 Although banks are not exclusively to blame for the financial meltdown and subsequent recession, it has become popular practice in both media and government to ascribe all of today’s economic woes to supposed greed and irrationality on Wall Street.
 The chairman of the American Federal Reserve, Ben Bernanke was only the latest in a series of officials to call for greater supervision and regulation of the banking sector.
 Indeed, it has become one of the outspoken goals of the Obama Administration as well as recent G20 summits.

 As rumors persist that the White House is to propose legislation that will impose a fee on international transactions, echoing a suggestion offered by the European Union last December, banks worry.

 Goldman Sachs recently came under fire as it turned out bonuses to its employeed once again.
-How dared they, journalists and politicians cried alike, though the company had repaid the US Treasury’s $10 billion TARP investment in June of last year already — with 23 percent interest.
+How dared they, journalists and politicians cried alike, though the company had repaid the United States Treasury’s $10 billion TARP investment in June of last year already — with 23 percent interest.

 Nevertheless, Goldman Sachs is now considering to force its executives and top managers to give up part of their earnings each year — to charity.
 As The New York Times reports, the details of the charity initiative are still under discussion while the firm is “trying to understand whether such gestures would damp public anger over pay.”

 Whatever one may think of demanding that employees donate part of their income possibly against their choice, the mere fact that Goldman Sachs is contemplating such a policy is telling of the economic climate in which it has to operate.